Operator Onboarding

 5. Updating Parameters

-Should delegators and operators wish to change loan parameters, please contact the Cap team to do so.
+Should Operators wish to change loan parameters, please contact the Cap team to do so.

-Namely, delegation admin can update the restaker rate via the setRestakerRate function, and the LTV and LT via the modifyAgent function.
+Namely, the restaker rate can be updated via the setRestakerRatearrow-up-right function, and the LTV and LT via the modifyAgentarrow-up-right function.

 Last updated